jotsb/AuditReady/documentation/UNRAID_MIGRATION_GUIDE.md

 Since Unraid doesn't have Docker Compose Manager by default, we'll use the official Supabase Docker setup and adapt it for Unraid.

+### ⚠️ Important Note: Edge Functions

+**Edge Functions service will be temporarily disabled** during initial setup because:
+- The default docker-compose.yml configuration expects a `main` function that doesn't exist
+- Your Edge Functions need to be copied to the correct location
+- The core application works without Edge Functions initially

+**What this means:**
+- ✅ Authentication, database, storage, and frontend will work perfectly
+- ❌ AI receipt extraction won't work (you can manually enter receipts)
+- ❌ Email invitations won't send (use direct signup)
+- ❌ Email receipt forwarding won't work (optional feature)

+**We'll enable Edge Functions in Phase 9** after the core system is stable.

 ### Step 2.1: Download Supabase Docker Setup

 ```bash